FasterXML/jackson-bom/README.md

 It is understood that the distinction between "Public" and "Internal" APIs is not always easy to distinguish; Javadocs are used in places to try to make distinction clear.

+Having said all that, for most users and most usage Semantic Versioning is maintained.

 ### "Normal" minor version releases

 Most of the time all Jackson components are released using 3-digit version, like `2.13.3`.